-- either confirm that the numbers are accurate and provide a reason for the change in numbers from the previous year; or - advise that a resubmit is required.
+- either confirm that the numbers are accurate and provide a reason for the change in numbers from the previous year, or - advise that a resubmit is required.

-The validation request can be found in the left-hand progress indicator.
+You can find the validation request in the left-hand progress indicator.

 To start a validation response, select Edit or Click here under Validation response.